 Meperidine & Demerol Overdose Class Action Lawsuit vs. Multidistrict Litigation

 There are two different paths the meperidine and Demerol overdose lawsuits may take.
 The first is in the form of a drug injury class action lawsuit.
 If a meperidine or Demerol overdose class action lawsuit takes place, all similar cases may be compiled into one court.
 You will only pay your lawyer if the meperidine or Demerol overdose class action lawsuit is successful.
 If your meperidine or Demerol overdose class action lawsuit is not successful, you pay nothing.
+Remember, you only have a limited amount of time to join the opioid painkiller class action lawsuit.

 The second form of lawsuit is meperidine or Demerol multidistrict litigation (MDL).
 If there is meperidine or Demerol multidistrict litigation, many similar cases are also compiled into the same court.
 The fee structure for your Demerol and meperidine overdose injury lawyers is the same in a MDL: you only pay if we win.